PhrotonPhage/tankgame/readme.txt

 v0.3.0.5 Alpha build - July , 2020
--More blocks now support scoring (12-20) on classic mode
+-More blocks now support scoring (12-20) on classic mode -Fixed bug causing score to overlap on classic mode -Fixed bug causing blocks to overlap on classic mode -Fixed bug that shooting a block doesn't give a score, unless when spammed on classic mode -Added result2 for normal difficulty on classic mode.
+Not yet used -Update button in classic mode is now difficulty aware -The entire block code is moved to easy difficulty.
+Normal-Very hard difficulties might now work -Temporarliy added "0" to represent value change in normal difficulty on classic mode -Normal difficulty has now it's own blocks.
+It's currently 1.

 Older Versions:
 v0.0.0 - May 17, 2020